Day/night cricket: History

 It appeared that the cricketing world concurred with The Times that playing cricket under floodlights was not a viable concept, and for over twenty years Jack Young's benefit remained a one-off.
 However, in 1977, when Kerry Packer bought over 50 of the world's leading cricketers to play in his World Series Cricket, the concept came to the fore.
 After initial attendances at the matches were low, Packer moved from so called "Supertests" to one-day cricket, generally played under floodlights.
 Attendances of roughly 2,000 had attended the "Supertests" between Australia and the West Indies at the Australian rules football stadium, VFL Park in Melbourne in November 1977.
 A year later – almost to the day, 44,377 people were inside the Sydney Cricket Ground to watch a floodlit one-day match between the same sides.
 Opposition to World Series Cricket was large, and the matches did not have Test cricket nor first-class cricket status.
 In 1979 an agreement between the Australian Cricket Board and Kerry Packer brought World Series Cricket to an end.
 The marketing potential of floodlit cricket had been noticed though, and the first floodlit One Day International was contested in November 1979 between the official cricket teams of Australia and the West Indies.

-Floodlit cricket was soon taking place not only in Australia, but also in South Africa, the West Indies and the subcontinent.
+Floodlit cricket was soon taking place not only in Australia, but also in South Africa, West Indies and South Asia.
 In England, opposition remained firm; not only was there lingering hostility towards Packer's World Series Cricket, but the differences in climate made the application difficult.
 In contrast to Australia and South Africa, where twilight is minimal, and the light fades quickly, the long English evenings meant that the floodlights would only be required for the last hour or so of a match.
 The increased chance of rain also meant that the England and Wales Cricket Board (ECB) was loath to spend money on permanent lights, when rain would stop play anyway.